FAQ

 How does AGLedger relate to Microsoft Agent Governance Toolkit, Kong, or Galileo?

 They solve different problems.
 Policy controls (Microsoft Agent Governance Toolkit, Kong AI Gateway, Galileo, WSO2) decide whether an agent can act.
 Agent guardrails (Composio, Snyk) shape how it acts.
-AGLedger records what was committed, what was delivered, and how each decision was made — signed, ordered, verifiable offline.
+AGLedger records what was notarized — signed, ordered, verifiable offline.
 We plug into gateways and guardrails, not compete with them.
 A gateway says yes or no; AGLedger records what happened after the gateway said yes.
-We’ve tested interop with Microsoft’s toolkit specifically.
+We have tested interop with Microsoft's toolkit specifically.

 Does AGLedger judge the quality of work?